AnthonyCxx/Notes-and-Writeups/C++/Input and Output/File Input and Output.md

 > Reference: [_std::stringstream functions_](https://www.cplusplus.com/reference/sstream/stringstream/)

 # Writing to Files
 Writing to files is much simpler than reading from files.
-You can just use the _<<_ operator like you do with _cout_.
+You can just use the _<<_ operator like you do with _cout_. <br />
+How the text is written to the file depends on the mode the file was opened in (_ios::out_, _ios::app_, etc.).

 ```C++
 #include <iostream>